-Columbia is a nice place to live.
+Columbia is a great town to live in!
 It is a small, friendly town.
 There are many international students and immigrants.
 There are good schools, good health care, and it is not expensive to live here.
+It's quiet, safe, and close to two major American cities: Kansas City and St. Louis.
+There are a lot of great websites that provide extensive information about Columbia.
+Check these out: